There are many reasons why people have trouble falling and staying asleep. Here are some tips from our team for getting a better rest at night.

 1. DAYTIME HABITS

 Limit caffeine and alcohol.
 Alcohol can interrupt normal sleep patterns, causing you to have only one or two REM sleep cycles instead of six or seven.
-This can lead you to wake feeling exhausted.
+This can lead you to wake to feel exhausted.

-Caffeine is a stimulant and affects your sleep and found in common drinks such as tea, coffee, cocoa, chocolate, some soft drinks, and certain drugs.
-Ideally avoid caffeinated drinks before bed.
-As an alternative, consider caffeine free herbal teas that support relaxation of the body.
+Caffeine is a stimulant that affects your sleep and is found in common drinks such as tea, coffee, cocoa, chocolate, some soft drinks, and certain drugs.
+Ideally, avoid caffeinated drinks before bed.
+As an alternative, consider caffeine-free herbal teas that support the relaxation of the body.